vis4rd/monoshot/README.md

 - [stbi](https://github.com/nothings/stb) - Image loading/decoding from file/memory (Public Domain or MIT)
 - [tinyfiledialogs](https://sourceforge.net/projects/tinyfiledialogs/) - Native window dialogs and popups (zlib)
 - [SFML](https://github.com/SFML/SFML) - Sound and music playing (zlib)

+[^1]: MSVCRT is required only because of SFML, which precompiles libFLAC (and other dependencies) with the mentioned runtime library.